poorva-r/Arrhythmia-Classification-DL-Python-Streamlit/README.md

 ## Project Description

 This repository contains the code for an Arrhythmia Classification project, a machine-learning endeavor aimed at categorizing heart rhythm abnormalities.
 Arrhythmia refers to irregular heartbeats, which can lead to various health issues.
 This project employs two different classification approaches: image classification and CSV file-based classification.
-The models are developed using state-of-the-art machine learning techniques and deployed using Streamlit, providing an intuitive user interface for arrhythmia detection.
+The models are developed using deep learning techniques and deployed using Streamlit, providing an intuitive user interface for arrhythmia detection.

 ## Technologies Used